Emergency helpline: 0800 66 88 00

 • What is the Difference Between a Septic Tank and a Sewage Treatment Plant?

-A Sewage Treatment Plant typically has an extra chamber to treat wastewater and sewage to a higher level.
-After collecting the sewage in the first chamber and letting it settle to remove scum and sludge, the wastewater flows into a second chamber is circulated to increase contact with air.
-This increases oxygen levels and encourages bacteria to grow; breaking down the sewage.
-This circulated wastewater flows into the third chamber where the bacteria is allowed to settle on the bottom, and the treated water flows out to a drainage field or soakaway.
+A sewage treatment plant typically has an extra chamber to treat wastewater and sewage to a higher level.
+After collecting the sewage in the first chamber, allowing it to settle and remove scum and sludge, the wastewater flows into a second chamber and is circulated to increase contact with air.
+This increases oxygen levels and encourages bacteria to grow, breaking down the sewage.
+This circulated wastewater flows into the third chamber where the bacteria are allowed to settle on the bottom, and the treated water flows out to a drainage field or soakaway.
 This creates a cleaner and environmentally friendly process by breaking down the waste over time.
-You can find out more about the differences and which one you may require with our comparison here.

 Send an Enquiry